 The Company recognizes revenue in accordance with Statement of Position (SOP) No. 97-2, "Software Revenue Recognition," as amended and interpreted.
 License revenue, including license renewals, consists principally of revenue earned under fixed-term and perpetual software license agreements and is generally recognized upon shipment of the software if collection of the resulting receivable is probable, the fee is fixed or determinable, and vendor-specific objective evidence (VSOE) of fair value exists for all undelivered elements.
 The Company determines VSOE based upon the price charged when the same element is sold separately.
 Maintenance and support VSOE represents a consistent percentage of the license fees charged to customers.
 Consulting services VSOE represents standard rates that the Company charges its customers when the Company sells its consulting services separately.
 For an element not yet being sold separately, VSOE represents the price established by management having the relevant authority when it is probable that the price, once established, will not change before the separate introduction of the element into the marketplace.
 Revenue under license arrangements, which may include several different software products and services sold together, are allocated to each element based on the residual method in accordance with SOP 98-9, "Modification of SOP 97-2, Software Revenue Recognition, with Respect to Certain Transactions."
 Under the residual method, the fair value of the undelivered elements is deferred and subsequently recognized when earned.
 The Company has established sufficient VSOE for professional services, training and maintenance and support services.
-Accordingly, software license revenues are recognized under the residual method in arrangements in which software is licensed with professional services, training and maintenance and support services.
-The Company uses installment contracts as a standard business practice and has a history of successfully collecting under the original payment te
+The Company uses installment contracts as a standard business practice and has a history of successfully collecting under the original payment terms without making concessions on payments, products or services.